-Review of the 2013 - 2 2021 Housing Element Programs Name of Program Objective Status of Program Implementation Program Action include the development of an informational brochure, including information on services on the City's website and providing housing-related training for individuals/families through workshops of Impediments for input.
-These organizations primarily serve minorities, non-English speaking persons and persons with disabilities.
+Review of the 2013 - 2021 Housing Element Programs Name of Program Objective Status of Program Implementation Program Action speaking persons and persons with disabilities.
 Staff encourages the agencies to share Draft documents and notices of public hearing opportunities with their clients and other organizations who may be interested in both funding and Housing related activities and topics.
 The City participated in local public workshops and outreach conducted during the Regional AI process as well.
 The City has also recently prepared outreach material to groups specializing in services to the developmentally disabled highlighting housing and services available in Placer County and Rocklin.
+The City is also in the process of preparing outreach material to groups specializing in services to the developmentally disabled highlighting housing and services available in Placer County and Rocklin.
 The City encourages housing developers to include more than the minimum number of accessible units required by Building Codes when proposing residential development projects.
 The City also participates annually in the Placer County Transportation and Planning Agency's (PCTPA's) Unmet Transit Needs process and considers modifications to address transportation needs that are found reasonable to meet.
-In 2018 a request was made from individuals residing in Lincoln who were in need of ADA compliant transportation from that City to Sierra College located on Rocklin Road in Rocklin.
-Prior to this request, Dial-A-Ride/Paratransit services in Lincoln and Rocklin operated only within the jurisdiction of each City.
-As a result of the Unmet Transit Needs process the Cities of Rocklin and Lincoln, as well as, Transit Operator (Placer County Transit) created a program that would allow ADA clients book the necessary inter-jurisdictional services.
+In 2018 a request was made from individuals residing in Lincoln who were in need of ADA compliant transportation from that City to Sierra College located on

+Review of the 2013 - 2021 Housing Element Programs Name of Program Objective Status of Program Implementation Pro Rocklin Road in Rocklin.
+Prior to this request, Dial-A- Ride/Paratransit services in Lincoln and Rocklin operated only within the jurisdiction of each City.
+As a result of the Unmet Transit Needs process the Cities of Rocklin and Lincoln, andas well as, Transit Operator (Placer County Transit) created a program that would allow ADA clients book the necessary inter-jurisdictional services.